-Juniors Tayler Persons and Trey Moses flex after Ball State scores on Toledo, OH during their game in Worthen Arena on Feb.
-17. Eric Pritchett, DN
+Seniors Tayler Persons and Trey Moses flex after Ball State scores on Toledo during the game in Worthen Arena Feb.
+17, 2018.
+Persons and Moses combined for 27 points in the Cardinals' 99-71 win.
+Eric Pritchett, DN

 Strong 2nd half leads Ball State to 5th straight win